Serena71/Blockchain-IP-Management/README.md

 Payments need to be made in the exact amount of ethereum expected, any more or less will result in an error.

-Since all development was done locally through Ganache, there is no addresses listed under the smart contract addresses.
+Since all development was done locally through Ganache, there is no addresses deployed publically and no address to provide for smart_contract_addresses.txt.

 ## API Server